Dear Crusader Families,

 - Teachers have created and provided suggested schedules to help your children stay structured since they are not able to have play dates, go to the movies, go to fun camps (like summer), or participate in any extra-curricular.

-- Students are able to view videos and complete work whenever it best suits the family, which can be evenings or weekends.
+- Students can view videos and complete work whenever it best suits the family, which can be evenings or weekends.

-- I am a believer that schedules / structure creates security and a feeling of purpose or being driven.
+- I am a believer that schedules/structure creates security and a feeling of purpose.
 In these uncertain times, we don’t want our children to be overwrought with fear.
 We are hoping that “school” will help with that.

 - Middle school students are more independent and should be able to complete the assignments and participate in most classes live or recorded without too much help needed from parents.